ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-scaling.markdown

 {NOTE: }
-Scaling a [Development](../cloud/cloud-instances#a-development-cloud-server) product **brings it down** temporarily, while its single-node's instance is being reconfigured.
+Scaling a [Development](../cloud/cloud-instances#a-development-cloud-server) product **brings it down** temporarily, while its single-node instance is being reconfigured.
 Scaling a [Production](../cloud/cloud-instances#a-production-cloud-cluster) product does **not** bring it down, because it is a multi-node cluster and the nodes are scaled in a **rolling update**, one instance at a time.
 {NOTE/}